jlelia/finished-ish/README.md

 # finished-ish
 This repository contains working scripts I've written.
 I say finished-ish because (as of 7/2024) I am new to programming and may have made mistakes that cause the code to not work for others despite working for me.
 Additionally, I plan to improve my code as I become a better programmer :D

+# CellProfiler to xy-plot pipeline for 96-well cell viability assays (7/19/24)
+My first project is to automate the unwieldy process we have in my lab for going from images of 96-well plates to polished graphs displaying cell survival data.
+Normally, we would take images, count nuclei using CellProfiler, take the .csv file from CellProfiler and transform it in Excel, normalize it in Excel or GraphPad, and finally plot it in Graphpad.
+Needless to say, this is worthy of automation.
+My script "nuclei_count_to_xyplot_local_v1.0.0" works on my computer, but would need some tweaking with file directories, etc. to work on your computer.
+I plan on turning this into a fully packaged .exe file sometime in the near future!
+Hopefully it is well-annotated enough for someone with a bit of Python experience to adapt it as-is in the meantime.